 Route feedback into a system your team already trusts

-- product backlog
+- the product backlog

-- weekly customer insight review
+- a weekly customer insight review

-Deduplication matters more than volume
+Deduplication beats volume

-Five users may describe the same issue in five completely different ways:
+Once feedback volume grows, the bottleneck stops being collection.
+It becomes deduplication.
+Five users can describe the same issue five completely different ways:

 - "The setup flow is confusing"